 Many business owners don’t understand SEO and what goes on behind the scenes when it comes to optimizing their online presence.
-Sure, they understand why they need SEO but when it comes to actually optimizing their site, many turn to a Denver SEO consultant and assume that they’ll wave their magic SEO wand, fix all their problems and then charge them for it.
-This fantasy is wrong on all levels, as there is not SEO wand, not all Denver SEO services are as capable as they may tell you and in reality, some of your SEO needs don’t require a consultant.
+Sure, they understand why they need SEO but when it comes to actually optimizing their site, many turn to an SEO consultant and assume that they’ll wave their magic SEO wand, fix all their problems and then charge them for it.
+This fantasy is wrong on all levels, as there is not SEO wand, not all SEO services are as capable, some of your SEO needs don’t require a consultant.
 While yes, a strong knowledge-base is needed when it comes to making major changes to your website for SEO purposes, there are many things that you can do on your own that will positively affect your rankings.
 Interested yet?
 Let’s find out 4 ways to clean up your SEO on your own!

 1. Optimize Your Social Accounts